juhana/hugo-by-example/_pages/interpreters/Gargoyle.md

 ---
 title: Gargoyle
-permalink: /interpreters/gargoyle
+permalink: /interpreters/gargoyle/
 categories:
   - Interpreters
 ---

 Gargoyle is a multi-platform, multi-if-system interpreter for Interactive Fiction.
 It focuses on good typography in games.
-Because it uses a [Glk](Glk) API library, it does not support any additional windows besides the status line.
+Because it uses a [Glk](/definitions/glk/) API library, it does not support any additional windows besides the status line.
 That said, there is support for both sound and graphics.